campjs/campjs-ix/source/call-for-papers/index.md

 1. Submissions are de-anonymised and the final schedule is chosen
 1. Speakers are notified at this time (regardless of the outcome)

 We're very keen to help speakers out as part of this process.
-If want feedback on your submission, please let us know and we will get back to you with any critique and feedback.
+If you want feedback on your submission, please let us know and we will get back to you with any critique and feedback.

 # Code of conduct